-Kano’s student Mitsuyo Maeda helped spread Judo around the world in the early 1900’s by competing in exhibition matches and prize fights.
+Kano’s student Mitsuyo Maeda helped bring Judo to the West in the early 1900’s by competing in exhibition matches and prize fights.
 Maeda visited the United States in 1905.
 Later, he teams up with the Jiu Jitsu fighters in London.
-Maeda travels to Brazil in 1914, where he set up an academy to teach Judo.
+Maeda travels to Brazil in 1914, where he set up an academy to teach martial arts.

-Carlos Gracie learned Judo from Maeda, or one of his students.
+Carlos Gracie learned from Maeda, or one of his students.
 (The historical record is not clear.)
 Gracie and his brothers – especially Helio – started their own style of jiu jitsu.
 They opened the Gracie Academy in 1925 in Rio de Janeiro, Brazil.

 Brazilian Jiu Jitsu came to attention in America when Helio Gracie’s son, Rorion, helped start the Ultimate Fighting Championship in 1993 in Denver, Colorado.
 Rorion’s brother, Royce, was the first UFC champion, winning his fights by chokes from the back.

 Zenyo Jiu Jitsu opened in Baltimore in 2015.

 Our lineage can be listed as: Jigoro Kano > Mitsuyo Maeda > Carlos/Helio Gracie > Carlson Gracie > Andre Pederneiras > Marcelo Pereira/Scott Oates > John David Emmett > You